Overtime – Episode #659: Eric Schlosser, Douglas Murray, Frank Bruni

 I've been to them.

-Lots of the former Soviet republics put all the statues in a park, for instance, where you could then go.
+Lots of the former Soviet republics put all the statues in a park, for instance, where you could then go

+to the city.
 A museum would be great.

-Should be celebrating.
+Shouldn't be celebrating.
+Exactly.

 And they were traitors.